 Strict patient confidentiality was maintained throughout the data collection process.
 Ethical consideration and permission from the Emory Institutional Review Board and Grady Research Oversight Committee to perform this study was obtained prior to data collection.
 Personal health information of subjects was de-identified in accordance with IRB guidelines.

 Statistical analysis: Kruskal-Wallis one way analysis of variance was used to analyze the continuous variables as it is a non-parametric method and does not need the assumption of a normal distribution of the outcomes as required by traditional student t-test.
 The Kruskal-Wallis test was used to analyze the waiting time, length of stay, injury severity score, and age.
 Two-tailed Fisher’s exact test was used to analyze the categorical variables of race, day of the week of injury, and mechanism of injury.
 Additionally Spearman’s rank correlation coefficients were calculated to assess the nonparametric measures of statistical dependence between injury severity score and length of stay.
 Further analysis using Hoeffding Dependence coefficients was performed to test the non-linear correlation between injury severity score and length of stay.
 To assess for a linear relationship between injury severity score and length of stay, linear fitting plots were obtained and R-square values calculated, with R-square > 0.5 as the cutoff for an acceptable linear relationship.
+All the analysis were performed with SAS 9.3.

 (Baohua what was the statistical program you used for these tests) I’d like to put in a sentence that says something tot eh effect of “all statistical analysis was performed using SAS (San Francisco, California, 2012)”